• Skip to primary navigation

 Ingredients

-• 2 tablespoon garlic and herb butter
+• 2 tbsp garlic and herb butter

 • ½ cup sweet onion, sliced